-All the standard disclaimers apply: some of these jokes are mildly offensive, and a few require mild background reading.
-A lot of them aren’t particularly intellectual.
+All the standard disclaimers apply: some of these jokes are mildly offensive, a few require mild background reading and your definition of intellectual may differ from theirs.

 It’s hard to explain puns to kleptomaniacs because they always take things literally.